Michael Lorenzen: Cincinnati Reds

 Lorenzen was considered to be among the best prospects eligible for the 2013 Major League Baseball draft, and was ranked as the #52 prospect by Baseball America.
 He was selected with the 38th pick by the Cincinnati Reds.
 He signed and made his professional debut with the Arizona League Reds.
 He also pitched for the Dayton Dragons, Bakersfield Blaze, and the Pensacola Blue Wahoos during the season.
 In 21 innings pitched between the four clubs, he was 1–1 with a 3.00 earned run average (ERA).

 The Reds invited Lorenzen to spring training as a non-roster invitee in 2014.
 He pitched for Pensacola in 2014, started 24 games, and pitched to a 4–6 win–loss record and a 3.13 ERA in 120 2/3 innings pitched.
-He tried out for the Reds in spring training in 2015 as a relief pitcher, but was reassigned to the minor leagues before the start of the season.
+He tried out for the Reds in spring training in 2015 as a relief pitcher but was reassigned to the minor leagues before the start of the season.
 He started the 2015 season with the Louisville Bats.
-The Reds promoted Lorenzen to the major leagues to start on April 29.

-Lorenzen made his major league debut on April 29, 2015, pitching five innings against the Milwaukee Brewers.
+The Reds promoted Lorenzen to the major leagues to start on April 29, 2015.
+He made his major league debut that day, pitching five innings against the Milwaukee Brewers.
 He gave up eight hits, including three home runs, walked one and struck out five, and was credited with the 8–3 loss.
 He stayed with Cincinnati before being optioned to Louisville on August 14.
 He was recalled by the Reds on August 31.
 In 27 games (21 starts) for the Reds, he was 4–9 with a 5.40 ERA, and in six starts for Louisville, he was 4–2 with a 1.88 ERA.